Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general model: costly sequential information acquisition and (ir)reversibility of decisions

-As mentioned earlier, $\widetilde{G}(q)$ has the same structure as the $G(q)$ function, by replacing $l$ by $\widetilde{l}$.
-Hence the solution of the extended model with a Poisson-type refined signal may be viewed as a single (irreversible) problem with a modified low value for the unknown product.
-Conceptually, however, we are dealing with distinct model settings.
+As mentioned earlier, $V_1(q)$ has the same structure as $G(q)$ (cf. \eqref{G-linear}), by replacing $l$ by $\widetilde{l}$.
+Hence the solution of the extended model with a Poisson-type refined signal may be viewed as a single, irreversible problem with a modified low value for the unknown product.
+Conceptually, however, we are dealing with entirely different models.